 To get these extra weeks, you need to keep the air around your plants warm, even if the weather is cool.
 This requires mulch, row covers, cold frames, or cloches.

 A cloche is a bell-shaped glass cover that acts as a mini-greenhouse in your garden.
-You can give heat-loving plants like melons, peppers, and eggplants an early start by warming the air and the soil in your garden.
+You can give heat-loving plants like melons, peppers, and eggplants an early start by warming the air and soil.
+This helps them grow faster.

 Your takeaway

 With your garden-to-table organic vegetables, you can enjoy healthy meals.
-Your harvest will not only taste many times better than what you buy in the grocery store, but they’re much healthier as well.
+Your harvest will taste better than store-bought produce.
+It will also be healthier for you.

 You will get higher levels of Vitamin C, antioxidants, iron, and other nutrients from organic veggies.
 They also have no potentially harmful chemical residues.